eclipse-edc/Samples/transfer/streaming/streaming-03-kafka-broker/README.md

 # Streaming KAFKA to KAFKA

-This sample demonstrates how to set up the EDC to stream messages through Kafka.
+This sample demonstrates how to set up the Eclipse Dataspace Connector to stream messages through Kafka.
 This code is only for demonstration purposes and should not be used in production.

 ## Concept

-In this sample the Data-Plane is not used, the consumer will set up a kafka client to poll the messages from the broker using some credentials obtained from the transfer process.
+In this sample the dataplane is not used, the consumer will set up a kafka client to poll the messages from the broker using some credentials obtained from the transfer process.

 The DataFlow is managed by the [KafkaToKafkaDataFlowController](streaming-03-runtime/src/main/java/org/eclipse/edc/samples/streaming/KafkaToKafkaDataFlowController.java),